-Visit the ASUS website (www.asus.com) and download the latest BIOS file for the motherboard.
-Save the BIOS file to a bootable floppy disk/USB flash disk.
+1. Visit the ASUS website (at www.asus.com) and download the latest BIOS file for the motherboard.
+Save the BIOS file to a bootable floppy disk.

-Write the BIOS filename on a piece of paper.
-You need to type the exact BIOS filename at the DOS prompt.
+We recommend that you write the BIOS filename on a piece of paper.
+You will need to key in the exact BIOS filename at the DOS prompt later.

-- 2. Copy the AFUDOS utility (afudos.exe) from the motherboard support DVD to the bootable floppy disk/USB flash disk you created earlier. - 3.
-Boot the system in DOS mode, then at the prompt type:
+- Copy the AFUDOS utility (afudos.exe) from the motherboard support DVD to a bootable floppy disk. - 3.
+Boot the system in DOS mode.